What is Dual Credit?

 Students taking dual credit courses earn college credit while in high school.
 The credits transfer to public colleges in Texas and many private and out of state colleges.

-We have partnered with the Dallas County Community College District (DCCCD) to offer dual credit courses to all high school students.
+We have partnered with Dallas College to offer dual credit courses to all high school students.
+See the Memorandum of Understanding (MOU) between GISD and Dallas College concerning Dual Credit.

 Why take Dual Credit courses?